efrederickson/XFuscator/README.txt

 Might not actually be the best one ever.
 If you find a better one, tell me so I can make XFuscator better than it.

+NOTE: Files become much larger.
+A 1KB file can easily go to 5-15 KB.
+XFuscator (about 10 KB) becomes 500-700 KB.

 Features:
 - Remove comments